 - SWOT analysis: SWOT (Strengths, Weakness, Opportunities, Threats) Analysis plays a key role in every entrepreneurial journey.
 This will help you understand if your on-demand app idea is worth following.

 For instance, YouTube and Vimeo are video sharing platforms but are run on two widely different revenue models.
-The next step of how to build an on demand app is MVP development.
+The next step of how to develop an on demand app is MVP development.

-If you are familiar with agile development methodology, the first step of development is to create an MVP version of your app and keep adding features on top of it.
+If you are familiar with agile development methodology, the first step of building an on-demand app is to create its MVP version and keep adding features on top of it.

 Creating an MVP for your on-demand app with basic features of your app will help you test your on-demand app idea on the ground level.
 You can use the MVP of your app to collect user feedback and implement it.
 In a way, MVP is one of the sure-shot ways to maximize the chances of your success without investing too many resources.

-You can leverage platforms like ProductHunt to test and validate your product’s concept and viability on the market.
-With a user-tested MVP, it will be easier to get investors on-board with your on-demand app idea!
+You can leverage platforms like ProductHunt to test and validate your product’s concept and viability on the market before building your on-demand app.
+With a user-tested MVP, it will be easier to get investors on-board with your on-demand service app idea!

 This is what Uber’s beta version looked like back in 2010.